KrisKennaway/ii-sound/README.md

 The resulting bytestream directs the Apple II to follow this speaker trajectory with cycle-level precision, and typically ends up toggling the speaker about 110000 times/second.

-XXX new player size

-The actual audio playback code is small enough (~150 bytes) to fit in page 3.  i.e. would have been small enough to type in from a magazine back in the day.
+The core audio playback code is small enough (~190 bytes) to fit in page 3.  i.e. would have been small enough to type in from a magazine back in the day.
 The megabytes of audio data would have been hard to type in though ;)  Plus, Uthernets didn't exist back then (although a Slinky RAM card would let you do something similar, see Future Work below).